How I Digitally Capture Videotapes

 My external Time Base Corrector

 Of all the components I list in this post, a TBC will be the most difficult to acquire.
-They haven't been manufactured in about 20 years, and are starting to become rare.
-They can still be found in places like online auction sites but fetch rather high prices these days.
+They haven't been manufactured since the early 2000s and are starting to become rare.
+You can still find them in places like online auction sites, but they fetch rather high prices these days.
 While TBCs are not required for video capture, they can greatly improve video quality.
-This is especially true on older tapes (hint: pretty much all tapes are getting old at this point) where the control track which signals the beginning of each video frame starts to degrade.
+This is especially true on older tapes (hint: pretty much all tapes are getting old at this point), where the control track, which signals the beginning of each video frame, starts to degrade.

 Video Converter